 Reach refers to the number of unique people who have seen the ad.
 This KPI is very easy to obtain in digital advertising, and can also be measured relatively well for traditional channels such as radio or television.
 Reach can also be obtained in digital signage, by the number of people who visit the store during the ad's broadcast.
 The measurement can be refined using eye tracking technologies: a special camera detects eye movements, and identifies the people who are actually viewing the advertising content.

 ROO (Return On Objectives), less well known, is useful for evaluating the effectiveness of advertising on objectives that are difficult to measure.
 Approaches vary according to the objectives.
 For example, an advertising campaign designed to increase awareness of a brand or product range can be measured by surveys carried out by specialized agencies, or by online polls.
-Marketing professionals can help you manage and create more effective and profitable advertising.
+Professionals at marketing can help you manage and create more effective and profitable advertising.

 Create effective advertising with digital signage

-Our Cenareo digital signage software maximizes the performance of your on-screen communications.
-Discover an omnichannel, contextualized and impactful solution for your brand image, point-of-sale promotion, product and service promotion, and internal communication.
+Our digital signage software Cenareo maximizes performance your on-screen communication.
+Discover an omnichannel, contextualized and impactful solution at service for your brand image, point-of-sale promotion, product and service promotion, and internal communication.

-Request your free demo today, and discover all the features offered by the Cenareo solution!
+Request your free demo today, and discover all the features offered by Cenareo !